cardano-foundation/CIPs/CIP-????/README.md

 The current implementations for web3 applications use static strings.
 This is dangerous because if a bad actor intercepts the signed message then it can be used in a replay attack by the bad actor.
 That's why it is very important to produce a dynamic payload rather a static string.

 Another problem with the current approach is how the wallets show the information contained in the payload.
-The payload is a enconded byte array and it could contain anything.
+The payload is a encoded byte array and it could contain anything.
 If Alice want to call an endpoint and Bob has the ability to change the message before Alice gets it.
 Alice must be notified somehow that she is signing a potentially malicious payload.
 A simple hex-encoded representation of the payload isn't enough to ensure a safe interaction.

 ## Specification